 That is, you’ll be turning the resistance knob or brake so that the wedge isn’t too loose or too tight between the magnets but just right.

 Once you’ve achieved the “just right” status, you’ll take the wedge off the flywheel.
 Leave the resistance knob exactly where it was.

 Put the calibration tools aside for now

-Here is where my instructions differ from the Peloton Calibration video.
-That video suggests you use the second set of calibration tools, which are two C-shaped discs.
+Here is where my instructions differ from Peloton’s.
+Their instructions suggest you use the second set of calibration tools, which are two C-shaped discs.

 You’re supposed to put them under the resistance knob or brake to help with turning to calibrate.
 Honestly, the discs kept slipping out on me and I didn’t understand their purpose.

 So here’s how I calibrated the bike without using the calibration tools.